adi868/Friend-Finder/README.md

 Curious to find your future friend?
 Check it out at: [Friend Finder](https://friend-finder-adi868.herokuapp.com/)!

 ### Instructions:
+1. To start, type in your name (Full Name) and link to a photo of you (so your future friends can identify you!).
-1. The survey will have 10 questions.
+2. The survey will have 10 questions.
 Answer each question on how much you agree with each statement on a scale of 1 to 5 (Strongly Agree to Strongly Disagree).
-2. Submit your answers for the sorting algorithm to calculate your ultimate friendship match.
+3. Submit your answers for the sorting algorithm to calculate your ultimate friendship match.

 ### Installation:
 1. Clone the complete repository from Github.